csc-training/summerschool/hybrid/docs/05-mpi-threads.md

 ---
 title:  Using MPI with multithreading
-author: CSC Training
-date:   2022
+event:  CSC Summer School in High-Performance Computing 2022
 lang:   en
 ---